SilkRose/Pony/stories/metal-magic/metal-magic.md

 Iron put them back and they went to the next bin.

 "This next metal is another alloy, but not with copper this time.
 It's an iron-based alloy that has at least 10.5% chromium.
 Which provides a protective layer of oxide.
-There are sometimes more metals mixed into stainless steel, but the main one is iron and chromium."
+There are sometimes more metals mixed into stainless steel, but the main ones is iron and chromium."

 She levitated out a flat piece of shiny metal.

 "Stainless steel gets its name from the fact it doesn't rust.
 We buy it for 0.40 bits per pound."

-They all got a good look at the metal before she put it back and they moved onto the next bit.
+They all got a good look at the metal before she put it back and they moved onto the next bin.

 "This is our last bin, it's for batteries."
 She levitated out a big battery and showed them.
 "Batteries are used to store electricity in a portable manner."